 Agencies compile and analyze work zone crash data through ongoing efforts and special studies to help identify areas of concern in work zones.
 This analysis can identify issues and take corrective actions on individual projects.
 Such efforts can also identify larger trends and be used to update policies/standards.

-The New York State Department of Transportation (NYSDOT) compiles work zone fatalities and injury crashes based on type, area within the work zone, driver characteristic, and type of collision.
-This information is used to identify trends in driver behavior and work zone emphasis areas, as well as for reporting purposes to FHWA and NYSDOT in their Annual Report.
-The information is collected at the NYSDOT Regional level and collected and analyzed by the main office.
+The New York State Department of Transportation (NYSDOT) compiles data related to work zone fatalities and injury crashes based on type, area within the work zone, driver characteristics, and type of collision.
+This information is used to identify trends in driver behavior and potential work zone emphasis areas to improve work zone safety.
+The information is collected at the NYSDOT Regional level and analyzed by the main office.
 The information is categorized in many ways including the following:

 • Accident Category (fatal, hospital, minor, unknown)

-• Accident Type (i.e., rear end, worker hit by vehicle, etc.)
+• Accident Type (e.g., rear end, worker hit by vehicle, etc.)

-• Project Related Traffic Accidents at Flagger−Controlled Locations (i.e., head−on, sideswipe, etc.)
+• Project Related Traffic Accidents at Flagger−Controlled Locations (e.g., head−on, sideswipe, etc.)

 REASON(S) FOR ADOPTING:

-This practice is done to identify trends and develop countermeasures to reduce the deaths and injuries associated with the accidents.
+This practice was adopted to identify trends and better develop countermeasures to reduce the deaths and injuries associated with crashes in or near work zones.

 MOST APPLICABLE LOCATION(S)/PROJECT(S):

 Work Zone Crash Data Analysis (K1−1)